 Celegorn laughed.
 “Go ahead, tell me what you think.
 Don’t hold back, I have a thick skin.”

 “Hm, maybe you should tell me.
 I’m not as well-versed with art as you or Jane.”
-Saying that somehow made Daria feel a little better.
+Saying that made Daria feel a little better.

 “Alright, what does it look like to you?”